 I had a ton of the freshest perfect lemons to use up, so what did I choose to use them on?
 This Bundt cake, of course.
 But you can use any lemons you wish.
 I've used Meyer lemons before with this recipe and the cake was divine.

 Also, you don't have to use any sourdough starter if you don't want to.
-But it does give the cake a texture that is a little spongier and sort of...moister than most cakes.
+But it does give the cake a texture that is a bit spongier and has better texture than if made with no starter.
 That may not make sense in words, but once you taste this cake, it will.

 Sourdough Lemon Bundt Cake: Little details